NFL Super Bowl Winner Odds

 YearTeamRunners-upSeason recordOdds at beginning of season

 Given the table above, the current trend is that Super Bowl winner odds are usually below +1500 in the preseason.
-So, in terms of Super Bowl odds 2023-2024, bettors should look at the Super Bowl favorites instead of long-shot Super Bowl odds.
+However, the Seahawks just bucked that trend, as they carried +6000 odds to win Super Bowl LX during the preseason.
+However, this is an anomaly, so in terms of Super Bowl odds 2026-27, bettors should look at the Super Bowl favorites instead of long-shot Super Bowl odds.

 The NFL Super Bowl odds can be decided by a number of factors.
 First and foremost, Super Bowl odds can be influenced by the previous season for each team.
 New players acquired during the offseason and players that were drafted can also play a major role in determining the Super Bowl odds for each team.